clownix/cloonix/xdoc/doc/building.rst

 The saving of a vm is done with the following commands::

-    cloonix_cli nemo sav full <name> <complete_file_path>
+    cloonix_cli nemo sav <name> <complete_file_path>

-The full save creates an autonomous qcow2 file merging the derived and the backing files into one.
+The save creates an autonomous qcow2 file merging the derived and the backing files into one.